NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems

-Our \textbf{Graph-R1-7B} model demonstrates significantly enhanced Long CoT capabilities, evidenced by strong generalization across diverse complex reasoning tasks.
-We examine this generalization along two dimensions: (1) \textit{In-task generalization}: Although trained exclusively on small-scale graph problems, Graph-R1-7B achieves a remarkable 16$\times$ improvement on large-scale instances, even outperforming the much larger model QwQ-32B.
-This indicates that our model has learned generalizable reasoning strategies rather than memorizing specific solutions.
-(2) \textit{Cross-domain generalization}: Graph-R1-7B attains notable gains in other complex reasoning domains, including mathematics, coding, STEM, and logical reasoning.
-Beyond these explicit improvements on general reasoning tasks, we also uncover implicit evidence that Graph-R1-7B has genuinely advanced its Long CoT capabilities: (1) a substantial increase in response length, aligning with the \textit{Deep Reasoning} characteristic of Long CoT; (2) significant improvements in \textit{pass@k}, suggesting a more diverse exploration space consistent with \textit{Extensive Exploration}; (3) a marked rise in reflection frequency, corresponding to the \textit{Feasible Reflection} feature of Long CoT.
+Beyond these explicit improvements on benchmark accuracy, we also uncover implicit evidence that \model-series models have genuinely advanced their Long CoT capabilities: (1) a substantial increase in response length, aligning with the \textit{Deep Reasoning} characteristic of Long CoT; (2) significant improvements in \textit{pass@k}, suggesting a more diverse exploration space consistent with \textit{Extensive Exploration}; (3) a marked rise in reflection frequency, corresponding to the \textit{Feasible Reflection} feature of Long CoT.